dotimplement/HealthChain/CONTRIBUTING.md

     git checkout -b my-feature-branch
     ```

-6. Make your changes and commit them with descriptive commit messages.
+6. Pre-commit is a package for checking and auto-formatting code to have a consistent style.
+If you don't have pre-commit installed locally then you may need to follow the instructions [here](https://pre-commit.com/).
+You can then install our hooks by running:

     ```shell
+    pre-commit install
+    ```

+7. Make your changes and commit them with descriptive commit messages.

+    ```shell
     git commit -m "Add new feature to do X"
     ```

-7. Push your changes to your forked repository.
+8. Push your changes to your forked repository.

     ```shell
     git push origin my-feature-branch
     ```

-8. Open a pull request on the original repository.
+9. Open a pull request on the original repository.

 ## Testing